Relationships are coevolutionary loops

 Having diverging goals was the sort of thing that had, in previous relationships of mine, been a source of conflict.
 But with Johanna, there was rarely such friction.
 It was more like our conflicting needs were two equations, and our task was to figure out where they intersected; the hardness of the problem wasn’t personal.

-Now, it wasn’t obvious that our lives would have a solution that satisfied both—sometimes two people intersect at one point in time and love each other, but then the arrows of their lives continue in separate directions.
+Now, it wasn’t obvious that our lives would have a solution that satisfied both.
+Sometimes people intersect at one point in time and love each other, but then the arrows of their lives continue in separate directions.
 When I contemplated this possibility, I saw myself sitting in New York at 40, Johanna somewhere in the forests where Sweden bleeds into Norway, both thinking, it didn’t really get better than that.

 But was there a solution?